Energinet-DataHub/geh-core/source/App/documents/authorization.md

      VALUES
            (<Id, int,> -- This is the enum value of your new permission I.E. 1,2,3 etc.
-           ,<Description, nvarchar(250),> -- This is the description of your new permission ,<Created, datetimeoffset>) -- The permission created data, used in audit log GO
+           ,<Description, nvarchar(250),> -- This is the description of your new permission ,<Created, datetimeoffset>) -- The permission created date, used for history and audit log GO

   INSERT INTO [dbo].[PermissionEicFunction]